notreallyryan/Email-Analysis/README.md

 The code in this repository is a copy of a group project from a private repository which CPEN 221 students had access to during the Winter 2021 session.
 I was unable to import the repository and was forced to re-upload it.
 As such, it is unclear which functions were written by Ryan Choi.
 Aside from debugging and testing, the main functions written by me were:

 1. Most of Task 1.1
-2. The ReportActivtyInTimWindow and ReportOnUser functions from Task 2
+2. The ReportActivtyInTimeWindow and ReportOnUser functions from Task 2
 3. The DFS algorithm from Task 3
 4. Task 4